Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-The high-accuracy predictions from general relativity we have drawn up to now are well suited to describe the inspiralling phase of compact binaries, when the post-Newtonian parameter~\eqref{epsPN} is small independently of the mass ratio $q\equiv m_1/m_2$ between the compact bodies.
-In this section we investigate how well does the post-Newtonian expansion compare with another very important approximation scheme in general relativity: The gravitational \emph{self-force} approach, based on black hole perturbation theory, which gives an accurate description of \emph{extreme mass ratio} binaries having $q\ll 1$ or equivalently $\nu\ll 1$, even in the strong field regime.
-The gravitational self-force analysis \cite{MiSaTa, QuWa, DW03, GW08} (see~\cite{PoissonLR, Detweilerorleans, Barackorleans} for reviews) is thus expected to provide templates for extreme mass ratio inspirals (EMRI) anticipated to be present in the bandwidth of space-based detectors.
+The high-accuracy predictions from GR we have drawn up to now are well suited to describe the inspiralling phase of compact binaries, when the post-Newtonian parameter \eqref{epsPN} is small, independently of the mass ratio $q\equiv m_1/m_2$ between the compact bodies.
+In this section we investigate how well does the post-Newtonian expansion, compared with another very important approximation scheme in general relativity: The gravitational \emph{self-force} approach, based on black-hole perturbation theory, which gives an accurate description of \emph{extreme mass ratio} binaries having $q\ll 1$ or equivalently $\nu\ll 1$, even in the strong field regime.
+It is thus expected to provide templates for extreme mass ratio inspirals (EMRI) anticipated to be present in the bandwidth of space-based detectors.

+The gravitational self-force analysis was pioneered by \cite{dWB60, MiSaTa, QuWa, DW03, GW08}; see \cite{PoissonLR, Detweilerorleans, Barackorleans, BP18} for reviews.
+The expansion at leading order in the mass ratio reaches impressive PN equivalent levels \citep{Fuj14PN,Fuj22PN,KOW15}.
+The state-of-the-art is currently the second order in the mass ratio, for both the binding energy \citep{Poundetal20} and the energy flux and waveform \citep{WarburtonPound21,WPWMDL23}.

-Consider a system of two (non-spinning) compact objects with $q=m_1/m_2 \ll 1$; we shall call the smaller mass $m_1$ the ``particle'', and the larger mass $m_2$ the ``black hole''.
+Consider a system of two (non-spinning) compact objects with mass ratio $q=m_1/m_2 \ll 1$; we shall call the smaller mass $m_1$ the ``particle'', and the larger mass $m_2$ the ``black hole''.
 The orbit of the particle around the black hole is supposed to be exactly circular as we neglect the radiation-reaction effects.
-With circular orbits and no dissipation, we are considering the conservative part of the dynamics, and the geometry admits the HKV field~\eqref{killing}.
-Note that in self-force theory there is a clean split between the dissipative and conservative parts of the dynamics (see e.g.,~\cite{Ba09}).
+With circular orbits and no dissipation, we are considering the conservative part of the dynamics, and the geometry admits the HKV field \eqref{killing}.
+Note that in self-force theory there is a clean split between the dissipative and conservative parts of the dynamics (see e.g., \citealt{Ba09}).
 This split is particularly transparent for an exact circular orbit, since the radial component (along $r$) is the only non-vanishing component of the conservative self-force, while the dissipative part of the self-force are the components along $t$ and $\varphi$.